The Magic Whip: Background

 In May 2013, Blur were set to play Japan's Tokyo Rocks Music festival.
 However, the entire festival was canceled for unknown reasons, leaving the band stranded in Hong Kong for an extra five days.
 In an attempt to distract themselves, they worked on new material in Avon Studios, as announced by lead singer Damon Albarn during the gig at AsiaWorld–Expo, Chek Lap Kok.
 Albarn later stated he was unsure whether the resulting music would ever be released.
 In July 2014, he commented, "There are about 15 songs...the annoying thing is, if I'd been able to write the lyrics there and then about being there, we'd have finished the record.
 But sometimes, if you can't do it all at once, it dissipates really and I don't know what I'd sing about now with that record.
 There's some great tunes on there, but it may just be one of those records that never comes out."

 In November 2014, Graham Coxon started to work further on the recordings with producer Stephen Street, while Albarn was touring his solo album, Everyday Robots (2014).
 Coxon commented "I kept thinking about the recordings we had made in Hong Kong and remembering how good it felt.
 I wouldn't have forgiven myself if I hadn't had another look".
 Coxon would secretly invite Alex James and Dave Rowntree to further recording sessions to build upon the material.
 Once nearing completion, Coxon presented the music to Albarn to see if it was worthy of an album.
 On the way back from his tour of Australia in December, Albarn stopped in Hong Kong once more for lyrical inspiration.
 Vocals were completed towards the end of January 2015 and the album's mastering was finished on 18 February 2015, the day before the album was announced to the press in London's Chinatown.

+The album was reissued as a zoetrope picture disc for Record Store Day 2025.